Advanced Training in Healthcare Ethics

 - One weeklong CME Course in Seattle: Summer Seminar in Healthcare Ethics

-The curriculum includes three distance-learning courses and a one-week CME course, the Summer Seminar in Healthcare Ethics.
+The curriculum includes three distance-learning courses (12 credit hours) and a one-week CME course, the Summer Seminar in Healthcare Ethics.
 Courses are designed to develop clinical ethics and ethical reasoning skills.
 Training can be completed in one academic year, plus the one-week Summer Seminar.

 This course studies important historical theoretical frameworks that are the foundation of modern medical ethics, as well as contemporary commentary.
 September – December.